AI-Medicine-team/Poisoned_prediction/README.md

-# Prediction of adverse outcomes in patients with poisoning
+# Prediction of adverse outcomes for poisoning patients
 Apply interpretable artificial intelligence methods to predict the adverse outcomes of acute poisoning.

 ## Overview